nikwit/worldtube-scalar-kerr/basic-tutorial.md

 export SPECTRE_BUILD_DIR=/path/to/my/build/directory
 ```

-The number of nodes and timeout is controlled right at the beginning of the script:
+The number of nodes and timeout is controlled right at the beginning of the template:

 ```
 #SBATCH --nodes 2